 I know not everyone loves licorice but for those who don’t, firstly… you’re wrong.
 And secondly, Panda make other flavours of ‘licorice’ including raspberry, cherry and blueberry so even if you’re not a fan of aniseed, you can still enjoy some Panda goodies.
 Panda use all natural colours and flavours and contain no preservatives.
 Most of the Panda range is vegan but the Licorice Mix does and the Liquorice Creams may contain milk powder.
 I have tried the orginal, blueberry and liquorice creams – so, so good!

-By the way, if you noticed – it’s not me that can’t decide whether it’s spelt ‘licorice’ or ‘liquorice’, it’s Panda; I just wrote the product names as they appear on the packaging!
+By the way, it’s not me who can’t decide whether it’s spelt ‘licorice’ or ‘liquorice’, it’s Panda; I just wrote the product names as they appear on the packaging!

 Jelly Beans – Any Brand